zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

        .. type:: string
           :required: false

      - The SKU, EAN, ISBN or UPC of the product sold.
+The maximum character length is 64.

    * - ``imageUrl``